 A guide to global payroll management and best practices

 Getting global payroll right is crucial.
 Inaccurate or late payments can result in demotivated employees, fines and reputational damage to your company.
-Yet a survey of global payroll leaders found that a staggering 75 percent admitted that they couldn’t manage payroll effectively.1
+However, only 33% of the 1,486 payroll professionals that we had interviewed reported having an average of 90%-or-above payroll accuracy across all the countries they operate in, compared with 52% before 20201.

 So why is global payroll management such a challenge?
 There’s no single answer to this question, but factors include: